andrew/ultimate-awesome/README.md

 - [awesome-mixture-of-experts-papers](https://github.com/arpita8/awesome-mixture-of-experts-papers) - Survey: A collection of AWESOME papers and resources on the latest research in Mixture of Experts.
 - [awesome-holography](https://github.com/bchao1/awesome-holography) - A curated list of resources on holographic displays.
 - [Awesome-SAM2](https://github.com/GuoleiSun/Awesome-SAM2) - This repo aims to include materials (papers, codes, slides) about SAM2 (segment anything in images and videos).
 We are continuously improving the project.
 Welcome to PR the works (papers, repos) that are missed.
+- [awesome-lastfm](https://github.com/jnguyen1098/awesome-lastfm) - A curated list of Last.fm tools and resources.
 - [awesome](https://github.com/lencx/awesome) - 😎 Awesome lists about all kinds of interesting topics.
 - [awesome-design](https://github.com/oscarotero/awesome-design) - A collection of open resources for web designers.
 - [Qc_book_list](https://github.com/poig/Qc_book_list) - Quantum computing book list - A book list for those who want to self-study quantum computing.